syrsly/Unity-Animated-Shaders/README.md

 Unity 5 Shaders
 =======
-The following list of shaders exist in the Unity 5 subfolder.
+The following list of shaders will exist in the Unity 5 subfolder once I get around to porting them.
 - Space Field (animated star field)
 - TV Static
 - Heated Steel